jamro/yova/README.md

  - **Modular architecture** - add plugins, extensions, or connect other hardware without rewriting the core. (e.g. add a camera, a screen, a speaker, a button, etc.)
  - **Flexible integration**: connect it to any backend you want to build.
  - **Ready after install** ships with a working ChatGPT integration as a simple example, so you can start using it right away.

+## Performance

+YOVA is designed for low-latency voice interactions.
+Current performance metrics show:
+- **Input latency**: ~60ms median from button press to recording start
+- **Question processing**: ~500ms median from speech end to API call
+- **Answer playback**: ~700ms median from API response to speech start (can be significantly reduced further with proper UX strategies)

+For detailed performance analysis, optimization strategies, and pro tips, see the [Performance Guide](docs/performance.md).

 ## Getting Started